 Due to the preponderance of protection products in its portfolio via reinsurance assumed, the Company's main risks are health, life and non-life underwriting, counterparty default and market risks which are covered by the standard formula.
 The standard formula also covers default and operational risks which are relevant to the Company.
-The risks that have no correspondence in the standard formula (liquidity risk, spread on sovereigns, reputational risk etc.) are, like all the risk factors identified, managed and monitored to provide an early warning to management should deviation from the current framework be observed, or are analysed via stress scenarios.
+The risks that have no correspondence in the standard formula (liquidity risk, spread on sovereigns, reputational risk etc.) are, like all the risk factors identified, managed and monitored to provide an early warning to management should adverse evolutions from the current framework be observed, or are measured via stress scenarios.

-At year end 2022 the Company's solvency capital requirement amounted to €5,938k.
+At year end 2023 the Company's solvency capital requirement amounted to €6,473k.
 The graphs below show composition of the total risk exposure (BSCR before diversification plus operational risk) and comparison to the previous year end.
-The main components of the risks exposure at year end 2022 (which amounted to €7,890k) are health, life and non-life underwriting risks (52%), market (37%) and operational risk (6%) as illustrated in the graph below:
+The main components of the risks exposure at year end 2023 (which amounted to €9,521k) are health, life and non-life underwriting risks (60%), market (30%) and operational risk (7%) as illustrated in the graph below:

-The relative increase in market risk (as a proportion in the total risk exposure) in 2022 is mainly explained by the fact that the liabilities are running off faster than the assets for this entity.
+The relative increase in non-life underwriting risk (as a proportion in the total risk exposure) in 2023 is mainly explained by the inclusion of new inwards reinsurance business at year-end 2023.

-C.2 UNDERWRITING RISK
+C.1 UNDERWRITING RISK

-The largest risk exposures of the Company are health, non-life and life underwriting risks which account for 52% of the total risk exposure.
+The largest risk exposures of the Company are health, non-life and life underwriting risks which account for 60% of the total risk exposure.
 The total exposure (and SCR) have decreased this year due to general run-off of business.